001SCH/dbow2_my/README.md

 ### Weighting and Scoring

 DBoW2 implements the same weighting and scoring mechanisms as DBow.
 Check them here.
 The only difference is that DBoW2 scales all the scores to [0..1], so that the scaling flag is not used any longer.

-### Save & Load

-All vocabularies and databases can be saved to and load from disk with the save and load member functions.
-When a database is saved, the vocabulary it is associated with is also embedded in the file, so that vocabulary and database files are completely independent.

-You can also add the vocabulary or database data to any file opened with a `cv::FileStorage` structure.

-You can save the vocabulary or the database with any file extension.
-If you use .gz, the file is automatically compressed (OpenCV behaviour).

-## Implementation notes

-### Template parameters

-DBoW2 has two main classes: `TemplatedVocabulary` and `TemplatedDatabase`.
-These implement the visual vocabulary to convert images into bag-of-words vectors and the database to index images.
-These classes are templated:

-    template<class TDescriptor, class F>
-    class TemplatedVocabulary
-    {
-      ...
-    };

-    template<class TDescriptor, class F>
-    class TemplatedDatabase
-    {
-      ...
-    };

-Two classes must be provided: `TDescriptor` is the data type of a single descriptor vector, and `F`, a class with the functions to manipulate descriptors, derived from `FClass`.

-For example, to work with ORB descriptors, `TDescriptor` is defined as `cv::Mat` (of type `CV_8UC1`), which is a single row that contains 32 8-bit values.
-When features are extracted from an image, a `std::vector<TDescriptor>` must be obtained.
-In the case of BRIEF, `TDescriptor` is defined as `boost::dynamic_bitset<>`.

-The `F` parameter is the name of a class that implements the functions defined in `FClass`.
-These functions get `TDescriptor` data and compute some result.
-Classes to deal with ORB and BRIEF descriptors are already included in DBoW2. (`FORB`, `FBrief`).

-### Predefined Vocabularies and Databases

-To make it easier to use, DBoW2 defines two kinds of vocabularies and databases: `OrbVocabulary`, `OrbDatabase`, `BriefVocabulary`, `BriefDatabase`.
-Please, check the demo application to see how they are created and used.